 Traveling from Rio de Janeiro to Iguazu falls and on to Sao Paulo her trip was full of city tours, beach days, and exploring some of the world’s greatest waterfalls.
 However the highlights of Jennie’s trip to Brazil were in the city of Rio de Janeiro, here are some trip ideas and advice about what to do and see in this lively city.

 Rio de Janeiro held some of the best moments of Jennie’s adventure, from walking along the Copacabana beach to seeing the Christ the Redeemer statue.
-Rio de Janeiro was the perfect place for her and probably any traveler for that matter.
+With so many incredible things to do in Rio de Janeiro, the city is the perfect place for any traveler.

 The Corcovado sits in the center of the city and at its summit is one of the New Seven Wonders of the World, the statue of Christ the Redeemer, which stands at 130 feet tall; it is no wonder this was one of the highlights of Jennie’s trip.
 Jennie enjoyed getting to see views of the city from above, as well as taking pictures with the impressive statue.
 She advises that it is typically crowded, as many tours arrive at the summit at the same time.
 Travelers shouldn’t expect to get pictures without other tourists in the frame, there just isn’t the space.
 However even with the crowds Jennie says it is well worth the journey.
 Check out Jennie under the massive Christ the Redeemer statue!